WildernessLabs/Netduino_Hardware/readme.md

-# Netduino 2 and Netduino 3 Hardware Source Files
+# Legacy Netduino 2 and Netduino 3 Hardware Source Files

 This repo contains the schematic and PCB design files for the legacy Netduino 2 and Netduino 3 hardware: